 What are the most common types of startup equity?

 Common stock is the most basic form of stock.
 It’s mainly issued to founders and employees.

 Preferred stock is mainly issued to investors, who usually pay a higher price per share.
 In exchange, these shareholders are paid out first in a liquidity event or bankruptcy.

 What kind of equity is issued to employees?

 Early-stage companies usually issue employee stock options, which are the opportunity to purchase shares of common stock at an agreed-upon price.
 At most companies, the employee has to work at the company for a certain period of time or meet specific milestones to earn the right to exercise their options (purchase their shares).
 However, your equity plan can allow early exercising, which lets them exercise their options as soon as you grant them.

 There are two main types of employee stock options:

-Incentive Stock Options (ISOs) – ISOs are the most common type of security issued to employees.
-They are more favorable than NSOs because ISO holders do not have to pay taxes upon issuance or at exercise (except for the Alternative Minimum Tax (“AMT”), if applicable).
+Incentive stock options (ISOs): ISOs are the most common type of security issued to employees.
+They are more favorable than NSOs because ISO holders don’t have to pay taxes when they get the grant or exercise their options (except for the Alternative Minimum Tax, if applicable).